Online Courses FAQ’s

 A. Take a lesson!
 If you are falling this is a sign you have not consciously found your balance on your skates and your process is then random ‘trial-and-error’.
 This will not lead to safe and happy skating.
 Whether online or in person, taking a lesson will give you the technical information you need to succeed.
 Try our FREE Online Beginner starter lessons which can be used for inline and quad skaters alike.
 The theories are the same for both kinds of skates.

 Q. What skates would you recommend for my young child?
-I don’t want to buy new ones each year as his/her feet grow.
+I don’t want to buy new ones each year as their feet grow.

 A. Children’s skates now come with extendable boots which means that you can push a button and the skate “grows” through 4 foot sizes.
 This means a pair of skates will last several years while your child’s feet continue to grow.
 We recommend Powerslide’s range for children but there are other brands that may be cheaper: Rollerblade, Bladerunner, K2, Roces, Seba to name a few.
 A visit to a good skate shop is recommended.
 Make sure you always buy skates with a heel brake so we can teach your child to stop.